sakari/jsqc/README.md

 ## Contributing

 Send a pull request.
 Please do not use camel case.
+You should be able to run the included jasmine testsuite with the help of the [jasmine gem](https://github.com/pivotal/jasmine-gem).
+The examples suite contains examples of failing cases otherwise everything should pass.

 ## License